Irfandroid/SnackVideoCrawler/README.md

 Clone or Download the Repository: If you are using a version control system, clone the repository.
 Otherwise, download the script file. git clone https://github.com/Irfandroid/SnackVideoCrawler.git

+Install Dependencies: Use requirements.txt to install all the required dependencies.
+Run the following command: pip install -r requirements.txt

 Run the Script: Open your terminal or command prompt, navigate to the directory where crawler.py is located, and run the script using the following command: python crawler.py